Difference Between Parmesan and Pecorino

 Parmesan vs Pecorino

 Parmesan, also known as Parmigiano-Reggiano, is a type of Italian hard cheese made from cow’s milk and is aged for at least 12 months.
 Pecorino is a hard cheese made from sheep’s milk and is commonly associated with the Tuscany region of Italy.
-It is typically aged for around 8 months.
+It is aged for around 8 months.

 Parmesan vs Pecorino